-- (A) General.
+- 407 (A) General.
 The city commission, after review and recommendation from the planning and architectural review board as established by the city, shall hear and decide on requests for appeals and requests for variances from the strict application of this article.
-Pursuant to F.S. § 553.73(5), the city commission shall hear and decide on requests for appeals and requests for variances from the strict application of the flood resistant construction requirements of the Florida Building Code.
-This section does not apply to Section 3109 of the Florida Building Code, Building. - (B) Appeals.
-The city commission shall hear and decide appeals when it is alleged there is an error in any requirement, decision, or determination made by the floodplain administrator in the administration and enforcement of this article.
-Any person aggrieved by the decision of the city commission may appeal such decision to the circuit court, as provided by state statutes. - (C) Limitations on authority to grant variances.
+Pursuant to F.S.
+410 § 553.73(5), the city commission shall hear and decide on requests for appeals and requests for variances from the flood resistant construction requirements of the florida Building Code.
+This section does not apply to Section 3109 of the Florida Building 413 Code, Building. - 414 (B) Appeals.
+The city commission shall hear and decide appeals when it is alleged there is an 415 error in any requirement, decision, or determination made by the floodplain administrator in 416 the administration and enforcement of this article.
+Any person aggrieved by the decision of 417 the city commission may appeal such decision to the circuit court, as provided by state 418 statutes. - 419 (C) Limitations on authority to grant variances.
 The city commission shall base its decisions on variances on technical justifications submitted by applicants, the considerations for issuance in subsection (F), the conditions of issuance set forth in subsection (G), and the comments and recommendations of the floodplain administrator and the building official.
-The city commission has the right to attach such conditions as it deems necessary to further the purposes and objectives of this article. - (D) Historic buildings.
-A variance is authorized to be issued for the repair, improvement, or rehabilitation of a historic building that is determined eligible for the exception to the flood resistant construction requirements of the Florida Building Code, Existing Building, Chapter 11 Historic Buildings, upon a determination that the proposed repair, improvement, or rehabilitation will not preclude the building's continued designation as a historic building and the variance is the minimum necessary to preserve the historic character and design of the building.
-If the proposed work precludes the building's continued designation as a historic building, a variance shall not be granted and the building and any repair, improvement, and rehabilitation shall be subject to the requirements of the Florida Building Code. - (E) Functionally dependent uses.
-A variance is authorized to be issued for the construction or substantial improvement necessary for the conduct of a functionally dependent use, as
+The city commission has the right to attach such conditions as it deems necessary to further the purposes and objectives of this article. - 425 (D) Historic buildings.
+A variance is authorized to be issued for the repair, improvement, or 426 rehabilitation of a historic building that is determined eligible for the exception to the flood 427 resistant construction requirements of the Florida Building Code, Existing Building, Chapter 428 11 Historic Buildings, upon a determination that the proposed repair, improvement, or 429 rehabilitation will not preclude the building's continued designation as a historic building and 430 the variance is the minimum necessary to preserve the historic character and design of the building.
+If the proposed work precludes the building's continued designation as a historic 431 432 building, a variance shall not be granted and the building and any repair, improvement, and rehabilitation shall be subject to the requirements of the Florida Building Code.
+433 - 434 (E) Functionally dependent uses.
+A variance is authorized to be issued for the construction or 435 substantial improvement necessary for the conduct of a functionally dependent use, as